Snowflake; Auto Gearbox Reset

-Several have found that the gearbox can automatically select N (neutral) if kept at a standstill in heavy traffic.
-I suspect this is self-protection to reduce wear on the clutch release bearing.
+Auto gearbox: In hot weather, occasionally something can overheat.
+Several have found that it helps to select N (neutral) if kept at a standstill in heavy traffic.

 "Automatic Gearbox Fault" indication - "auto" and "snowflake" flashing.

 This can happen as a protective precaution if something overheats, eg in hot countries or in heavy traffic.

 Before panicking, try to reset the 2-tronic gearbox electronics:

 BEFORE you disconnect the battery you must let the systems go into stand-by or you will create more 'errors'.
 And after you reconnect the battery you need to allow the systems to initialize before opening the doors or doing anything further.

 - Ensure the windows are up ensure everything is off (e.g. radio) make sure the key is out of the ignition and close all the doors and boot (do not lock the car).
 However for peace of mind, I always leave the windows open so I can get to the ignition switch and bonnet release as the deadlocking is very effective!

 - Prop the bonnet up and remove the front battery cover.

 - WAIT A MINIMUM OF 60 SECONDS and then remove the + battery terminal.
 Leave it off for at least 30 seconds (or have a drink to settle the nerves).
 Then reconnect it.

 - WAIT A MINIMUM OF 5 MINUTES after reconnecting the +ve terminal to allow the electronics to settle before opening the doors.